Handle system-level data using Creatio.ai

 Data type*

-characters is arbitrary.View the example that demonstrates how Creatio AI works with input parameters in the table below.
+The following example demonstrates how Creatio.ai works with input parameters in the table below.

 User-defined value of the Prompt property